daigotanaka/daigotanaka.github.io/parenting-challenge-in-post-uncanny-valley-era.md

 It will be hard especially for young children to tell such difference.
 Today, we talk about digital native generation.
 We will probably be talking AI native generation one day.
-As a brand new parent with a lot of imagination, I have to wonder if my baby one day insists that her best friend is a non-human character.
+As a brand new parent with a lot of imaginations, I have to wonder if my baby one day insists that her best friend is a non-human character.
 How would react to such a strange idea to the people from the old world.
 How should I response wisely as a parent?
 It may be the way to admit that AI character is a character.
-But what if an innocent looking young character appears in front of my daughter and trick her to try some dangerous drug with a clever AI logic?
+But what if an innocent looking young character appears in front of my daughter and manipulates her with a clever AI logic to try some dangerous drug ?
 What if she decides to marry the character?

 Perhaps for Japanese people, the concern is not totally of science fiction.
 There was a groom who invited his ex-girlfriend to his wedding.
 That already